AldinHyuseinov/flower-paradise-frontend/README.md

 Back-end can be found [here](https://github.com/KonstantinMirkov/flowerParadiseProducts_Backend).

 # Front-end
-Build with React.
+Built with React.

-Also using React-router-dom and react-bootstrap libraries
+Also using React-router-dom and react-bootstrap libraries.

+Nice cursive font style.

 # Getting Started with Create React App